codeconnector/CodingDojo/.github/ISSUE_TEMPLATE/proposed-challenge-template.md

 # Business Rules/Errata

+- ***Language Required: VisualBasic*** Indicate the language to be used for the mobbing solution as the first bullet, emphasized
+- ***Data Structure Required: Directed Acyclic Graphs*** Indicate any required data structures on the second bullet, emphasized.
+This bullet can be omitted if there is no such requirement.
 - This section should be a bulleted list.
 - This section should contain relevant business rules.
 - This section should identify known constraints/edge cases (i.e., the input list will always be ordered, if the argument is empty then throw an exception, etc.)